vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 plan to make active efforts to articulate meta policies in collaboration with Issa and Sebastian.

-## Rethinking exercise (Q3 2024)

-I added a few exercises (Buteyko-style control pause breath holds, hand gripper exercises) in Q3 2023.
-I also do occasional flexibility exercises.

-I expect to do my next round of rethinking exercise in Q3 2024.

 ## Family and career planning work (planning to resume Q3 2024)

 I want to think systematically about plans for family and career.
 In Q4 2023 I started writing (private) notes documenting my thoughts on a variety of aspects of this.
-I'm planning to continue this through 2024.
+I'm planning to start picking this up more in Q3 2024, though it is lower in priority than my devops work.

 I'm probably not going to say a lot about this publicly except that I'm thinking about the topic.